mhavey/marklogic/uml2es/examples/movies/README.md

 - Modules DB has /xmi2es/loadXMITransformation.xqy
 - No documents having URI containing GENERATED in modules, content, or schemas DB.

+### Transform UML to ES
-2. Move our UML model into ML as an ES model.
+Move our UML model into ML as an ES model.
 Then generate ES artifacts

+Run the following:

 gradle -PenvironmentName=local -i ingestModel mlgen

 Confirm:

-Content DB has the following documents
+- Content DB has the following documents
   - /marklogic.com/entity-services/models/IMDBMoviePhysical.xml
   - /xmi2es/es/IMDBMoviePhysical.xml
   - /xmi2es/findings/IMDBMoviePhysical.xml
   - /xmi2es/xmi/IMDBMoviePhysical.xml

-In gradle project we now have these files:
+- In gradle project we now have these files:
   - src/main/ml-config/databases/content-database-GENERATED.json
 (Generated DB config with indexes specified in model.
 We will use this.)
   - src/main/ml-modules/ext/entity-services/MovieModelPhysical-0.0.1-GENERATED.xqy
 (Generated instance converter.
 We need to tweak this a little.
 The finished product is included in the same folder: MovieModelPhysical-0.0.1.xqy)
   - src/main/ml-modules/options/MovieModelPhysical.xml
 (Generated search options.)
   - src/main/ml-schemas/MovieModelPhysical-0.0.1.xsd
 (Generated XML schema.)
   - src/main/ml-schemas/tde/MovieModelPhysical-0.0.1-GENERATED.tdex
 (Generated TDE template.
 We need to tweak this a little.
 The finished product is includes in the same folder: MovieModelPhysical-0.0.1.tdex.)

+### Deploy
-3. Deploy these artifacts: DB indexes, modules and schemas.
+Deploy these artifacts: DB indexes, modules and schemas.
 IT IS VERY IMPORTANT TO DELETE THE GENERATED TDE TEMPLATE!!!

+Run the following:

 gradle -PenvironmentName=local -i useGeneratedDBConfig deleteGeneratedTDE mlDeployDatabases mlReloadModules mlReloadSchemas